 The Torpoint Town Council payroll is managed by Cornwall Council.
 All employees are paid on a monthly basis.
-Salaries are paid on, or as near to as possible, the 27th of each month.
+Salaries are paid on the last working day of each month.
 Each employee receives a monthly payslip showing how the total amount of pay has been calculated along with an explanation of deductions made and the reasons for them, e.g. Income Tax, National Insurance etc. Any salaries queries should be raised with the Town Clerk as quickly as possible.